Call Us Today: (203) 853-6300

 • What if I don’t need the money?
 Use QCDs or reinvest in taxable accounts to keep growing wealth for heirs.

 RMDs are mandatory, but they don’t have to hurt your retirement or legacy.
-John F. Davenport, estate planning attorney and financial advisor in Norwalk CT at J. Davenport Advisors, helps Americans all across the country turn RMD rules into opportunities.
+John F. Davenport, estate planning attorney and financial advisor in Norwalk CT at Davenport & Associates, helps Americans all across the country turn RMD rules into opportunities.

 References